jyyang7/j233-proj-trees-in-sf/README.md

 # j233-proj-trees-in-sf
-This is the final project for J233: Advanced Coding at UC Berkeley Graduate School of Journalism in Fall 2022.
+This is the final project for J233: Advanced Coding at UC Berkeley Graduate School of Journalism in Fall 2022, taught by Soo Oh.

 I cleaned and analyzed the street tree list dataset to explore the trees in San Francisco.
 Using Python / pandas, altair and other packages, I answered the following questions:
 1. In which year are most trees in San Francisco planted?